 There is some indication for mixed findings in the partition dependence literature.
 For example, Reichelson et al. (2017) attempted to replicate the candy bowl study previously conducted by Fox et al. (2005), recruiting both children and adults.
 They concluded no evidence supporting the impact of candy partition on participants' choices, inconsistent with the findings of Fox et al. (2005).
 Their findings were in contrast to our successful replication of the same article as a Registered Report (Li & Feldman, 2024).

 We attempted to analyze Fox and Rottenstreich (2003)’s studies.
 The methods and the statistical tests varied across the different studies, despite having very similar designs and hypotheses, with inconsistent reporting of key details for both the procedures and the results.
 Their brief reporting proved a challenge in deducing the procedure and materials for a replication and comparing the different scenarios.
-We believe that revisiting classics like our target with reproductions and replications helps clarify important needed details and increase the quality of the literature building on these findings.
+We believe that revisiting classics like our target article with reproductions and replications helps clarify important needed details and increase the quality of the literature building on these findings.

 Selection of studies to replicate: Studies 1a, 1b, 3, and 4

 Fox and Rottenstreich (2003) investigated ignorance priors and partition dependence in five studies (Studies 1a, 1b, 2, 3, and 4).
 Studies 1a and 1b focused on judgment under ignorance or near-ignorance situations, where implementing evaluative approaches is difficult, thereby highlighting reliance on the ignorance prior.
-In Study 1a, questions presented in the case-prime condition elicited higher ignorance priors compared to the class-prime condition.
+In Study 1a, questions presented in the binary (1/2) case-prime condition elicited higher ignorance priors compared to the N-fold (1/n) class-prime condition.
 To address an alternative interpretation suggesting that class formulations might depress probability judgments relative to case formulations, Study 1b involved a situation in which there were higher expected class-primed ignorance priors than case-primed ignorance priors.

 Studies 2 and 3 investigated partition dependence in judgment under uncertainty, where individuals can draw on relevant knowledge and may rely on both evaluative assessment and the ignorance prior.
 Study 2 tasked participants with estimating their score range within a group, leveraging their knowledge of other group members.
 In Study 3, participants estimated the probability of a candidate’s success in a job application after reading a recommendation letter excerpt of that candidate.